Hoeller McLaughlin PLLC | Hire a Fort Worth Criminal Defense Lawyer or DWI Attorney to Protect Your Rights and Fight Your Charge

 Filing at the DA’s Office

 After the arrest, your case is typically filed with the Tarrant County District Attorney’s Office.
-This can happen within a day or take several months if they filing police agency is still waiting on a piece of evidence like an alcohol blood test or DNA.
-Even if your charges have been dismissed, it remains on your record unless you work to have these records expunged.
+This can happen within a day or take several months if they filing police agency is still waiting on a piece of evidence like an alcohol blood test, drug test, or DNA.
+Even if your charges end up dropped (where they are rejected by the DA’s office or the police department drops them), it remains on your record unless you hire an attorney to get the records expunged (we can help with that too).

 After the case is filed with the DA’s office, the evidence is accessed and reviewed by your attorney.
 This is when your lawyer could meet with the district attorney to discuss the case, present additional evidence or a defense.

-With felonies, it’s important to have an attorney early on in this process, but making a presentation to the District Attorney’s office or the Grand Jury could result in the case being dismissed or no billed by the Grand Jury (i.e. the grand jury declines to indict).
+With felonies, it’s important to have an attorney early on in this process because making a presentation to the District Attorney’s office or the Grand Jury could result in the case being dismissed or no billed by the Grand Jury (i.e. the grand jury declines to indict).
 Therefore, it’s important to hire a lawyer as soon as you’re arrested, so this moment isn’t lost.

 In Tarrant County, after your case has been filed and accepted, it falls into one of the county criminal courts (for misdemeanors), or district courts (for felonies).
 The court dates will then be set to give your lawyer and the district attorney a chance to look over everything and build a case.